garsua/aiida-gollum/docs/workflows/gollum-siesta.rst

 transmission and the number of open channels from the electronic structure calculated with Siesta.

+.. important:: In order for this workflow to work it is necessary to install as well the aiida_siesta plugin

 The inputs to the Gollum workchain include the Siesta code, the Gollum code, the structures of the leads and the extended molecule, the protocol, the number of kpoints in the leads and the extended molecule